EliavYair1/GuessTheNumber/README.md

 **********
 # Installation

-basiclly just download the files to your editor go to the project directory by typing cd "guessMyNumber" then run it with "live-server" command on the terminal. and start guessing!
+Basiclly just download the files to your editor,
+Go to the project directory by typing cd "guessMyNumber".
+Then run it with "live-server" command on the terminal. and start guessing!

 # Credits